lliebman/poisonplants/README.md

 # poisonplants
 Java Swing poison plant checker using trefle's global plants API

 Trefle's API is a little touchy.
-Many entries to the API have completely null values.
+Many entries to the API have largely null values.
 Examples of entries that have complete data in the API:

 "southern red oak"
 "little green sedge",